 This is the best day of the whole budget travel in Cape Town’s 9-day itinerary.
 On this day, you will have unlimited time to photos with the cute penguins.
 Also, you can enjoy cooking at your apartment or having seafood at some of the restaurants near Boulders Beach or Simon’s Town.

 If you are looking for cooking, you may want to purchase the ingredients at the Woolworths or Pick n’ Pay near Hout Bay the day before.
-Or else you would have to visit the local convenience or grocery shop nearby which has only limited options.
+You know cooking red steak on trip is a great adventure experience.

 For a complete guide to getting the most from Boulders Beach, you may refer to our post dedicated to the cute penguins.